Jack Goodhue: Super Rugby

-International
+International career

 Goodhue represented the All Blacks Sevens twice in 2015 at the USA and Wellington competitions.
 He also won the 2015 World Rugby Under 20 Championship with New Zealand under-20, scoring two tries in five matches and captaining the side in one game.

 Goodhue was included as injury cover for Ryan Crotty in the All Blacks 33 man squad for the 2017 Pasifika Challenge against Samoa and three test series against the British & Irish Lions.
 Goodhue and fellow uncapped midfielders Ngani Laumape and Jordie Barrett were surprise inclusions in the squad, with Highlanders midfielder Malakai Fekitoa excluded from the squad in their favour.
 Laumape, Barrett and Hurricanes loose forward Vaea Fifita made their debuts for the All Blacks in 2017's mid year tests but Goodhue ultimately did not play, with the All Blacks selectors recalling Fekitoa for the third test against the Lions following Crotty suffering another hamstring injury and Sonny Bill Williams' suspension.

 Goodhue managed to make his way back into the All Blacks squad and was selected as part of the 2017 end of season tour.
 Goodhue was named to start at outside centre on his debut in a mid week fixture against a French side on 14 November 2017.
 Goodhue had a good game, but this was overshadowed by his yellow card in the 68th minute.
 Goodhue was one of five debutants that day, as they went on to win 28–23, however the match did not count as an official test match.

 Goodhue made his official test debut on 23 June 2018 against France during the France test series where he started at outside centre.
 The All Blacks won 49–14.

 Goodhue scored his first try for the All Blacks on 17 August 2018 against Australia.